jonathasgouv/sorteadorvk/README.md

 ```
 $ git clone https://github.com/jonathasgouv/vkuserdrawer.git
 ```
 After that you just need do point the 'apiurl' present on the [index.js](https://github.com/jonathasgouv/vkuserdrawer/blob/main/index.js) file to the your API base url.
-Open it on your browser o server and that's it, you're good to go.
+Open it on your browser or server and that's it, you're good to go.
 ```
 apiurl = 'PUT YOUR API BASE URL HERE';
 ```